baentsch/oqs-software/haproxy/README.md

 ## Quick start

-If provided no arguments, the docker image configures all arguments and creates all required persistent HAproxy frontend PKI artifacts in an ephemeral manner: CA (key and certificate), server (key and certificate).
+If provided no arguments, the docker image configures all components and creates all required persistent HAproxy frontend PKI artifacts in an ephemeral manner: CA (key and certificate), server (key and certificate).
 The utility script for this is `scripts/run.sh`.
+The resultant HAproxy is accessible at the exposed port 4443.

-When executed, all components are running (check via `ps -ags`) and can be exercized with the command `curl --cacert root/CA.crt https://my.ha.proxy`.
+If one wants to interact with all components on a command line within the running image, the utility script `scripts/run-bash.sh` should be run: All components are started by executing `startup.sh`, may be checked to be running (`ps -ags`) and can be exercized with the command `curl --cacert root/CA.crt https://my.ha.proxy`.

+**Hint**: The startup scripts can take the names of the OQS KEM and OQS signature algorithm as parameters.
+The former defines the cryptographic cipher used, the latter the signature type of the certificates.
+By default these values are `kyber512` and `dilithium4`, respectively.

 All default settings for running the haproxy are encoded in the `haproxy.cfg` configuration file (in `/opt/haproxy`).